 On January 6, 2020, ISO-NE filed revisions to incorporate into the Tariff as a new Schedule 17 a mechanism to facilitate the recovery of critical infrastructure protection ("CIP") costs by facilities that ISO-NE identifies as critical to the derivation of Interconnection Reliability Operating Limits ("IROL") (the "CIP IROL Cost Recovery Rules").
 ISO-NE requested a March 6, 2020 effective date for the CIP IROL Cost Recovery Rules.
 The CIP IROL Cost Recovery Rules were considered but not supported by the Participants Committee at its November 1, 2019 meeting (Agenda Item #8).
 Comments on this filing were due on or before January 27, 2020.
 On January 22, NEPOOL filed comments to provide the FERC with further information explaining NEPOOL's consideration of the Rules and reasons provided by members for supporting or not supporting the Rules.
-Calpine, Cross-Sound Cable, and the IROL-Critical Facility Owners89 filed comments supporting the Rules.
-NESCOE conditionally supported the Rules, subject to the FERC providing its requested guidance and clarifications.90 Doc-less interventions only were filed by: Brookfield, Dominion, Eversource, Exelon, MA AG, National Grid, NextEra (out-of-time), PSEG, UI, MA DPU, MPUC, Public Citizen, and RESA.
+Calpine, Cross-Sound Cable, and the IROL-Critical Facility Owners81 filed comments supporting the Rules.
+NESCOE conditionally supported the Rules, subject to the FERC providing its requested guidance and clarifications.82 Doc-less interventions only were filed by: Brookfield, Dominion, Eversource, Exelon, MA AG, National Grid, NextEra (out-of-time), PSEG, UI, MA DPU, MPUC, Public Citizen, and RESA.
 On February 11, ISO-NE and NESCOE answered the IROL-Critical Facility Owners' comments and the IROL-Critical Facility Owners answered NESCOE's comments.

-Deficiency Letter.
+Deficiency Letter; ISO-NE Response.
 On February 26, 2020, the FERC issued a deficiency letter directing ISO-NE (a) to explain if it intends to allow the recovery of costs incurred prior to the March 6, 2020 requested effective date and if so (b) to explain how that cost recovery would be consistent with the filed rate doctrine and the rule against retroactive ratemaking.
-ISO-NE's answer(s), which are due on or before March 27, 2020, will constitute an amendment to the CIP IROL Cost Recovery Rules filing, will be noticed for public comment, and will extend the date by which the FERC must act on the filing to the date that is 60 days from the date of the answer(s).
+ISO-NE responded to the deficiency letter on March 27, 2020.
+Comments on ISO-NE's response are due on or before April 17, 2020.